Melkite Greek Catholic Church: Organization

-The Melkite Greek Catholic Church is in full communion with the Holy See (the Latin Catholic Pope of Rome and his Roman Congregation for the Eastern Churches), where the Patriarch is represented by his Procurator at Rome, but fully follows the traditions and customs of Byzantine Christianity.
+The Melkite Greek Catholic Church is in full communion with the Holy See (the Pope of Rome and his Roman Congregation for the Eastern Churches), and it thus fully affirms and accept the Pope's authority, including Papal infallibility.
+The patriarch is represented by his Procurator at Rome, but fully follows the traditions and customs of Byzantine Christianity.
 The traditional languages of worship are Arabic and Greek, but today, services are held in a variety of languages, depending on the country where the church is located.

 The Melkite Synod of Bishops, composed of all of the church's bishops, meets each year to consider administrative, theological and church-wide issues.
 The vast majority of the Melkite diocesan priests in the Middle East are married.

 Patriarchate

-The current Patriarch is Youssef Absi who was elected on 21 June 2017.
-The patriarchate is based in the Syrian capital Damascus, but it formally remains one of the Eastern Catholic Patriarchs claiming the apostolic succession to the Ancient see of Antioch, and has been permanently granted the styles of Titular Patriarch of Alexandria and Jerusalem, two other patriarchates with multiple Catholic succession.
+The current patriarch is Youssef Absi who was elected on 21 June 2017.
+The patriarchate is based in the Syrian capital Damascus, but it formally remains one of the Eastern Catholic patriarchs claiming the apostolic succession to the ancient see of Antioch, and has been permanently granted the styles of titular patriarch of Alexandria and Jerusalem, two other patriarchates with multiple Catholic succession.

-The patriarchate is administered by a permanent synod, which includes the Patriarch and four bishops, the ordinary tribunal of the patriarch for legal affairs, the patriarchal economos who serves as financial administrator, and a chancery.
+The patriarchate is administered by a permanent synod, which includes the patriarch and four bishops, the ordinary tribunal of the patriarch for legal affairs, the patriarchal economos who serves as financial administrator, and a chancery.